INS Kulish: Operational history

 Kulish was part of a seven-ship fleet which represented the Eastern Naval Command at Indian Navy's annual TROPEX exercise, which concluded on 1 March 2013.
 TROPEX 2013 was a month-long theatre level exercise which was conducted off India's west coast.
 The navy conducted manoeuvres, weapon firings and tactical evaluation.
 The other ships in the flotilla were the destroyer INS Rana, amphibious dock INS Jalashwa, corvettes and and fleet tanker INS Jyoti, and it was led by INS Ranvijay under the command of Admiral Ajith Kumar P, Flag Officer Commanding Eastern Fleet.
 This flotilla made a port call at Kochi on 4 March 2013, en route to its forward deployment.

+The ship arrived at the Ream Naval Base in Cambodia on 12 September 2026 as part of the Eastern Fleet Operational Deployment to strengthen maritime cooperation with the Royal Cambodian Navy.
+Kulish was joined by upon reaching Subic Bay, the Philippines for participation in ASEAN Defence Ministers’ Meeting (ADMM)-Plus Joint Cooperation Activity (JCA).